Pablolo/project-portfolio/README.md

 ## Development and Hosting

 For the moment, it uses only HTML and CSS, without Javascript.
 It's been developed using the "mobile first" approach and has some media queries to make it properly responsive.
-Its hosted freely on [Netlify] (https://www.netlify.com/), linked to this same Github repository.
+Its hosted freely on [Netlify](https://www.netlify.com/), linked to this same Github repository.